-Our long-lived assets located in the United States as of December 31, 2022 and 2021, represented 34% and 43% of our total assets, respectively, and the remaining long-lived assets were located in Germany.
+Our long-lived assets located in the United States as of December 31, 2023 and 2022, represented 31% and 34% of our total assets, respectively, and the remaining long-lived assets were located in Germany.

-Inventories, net
+Inventories

-HEPLISAV-B Inventories, net
+HEPLISAV-B Inventories

 Inventory is stated at the lower of cost or estimated net realizable value, on a first-in, first-out, or FIFO, basis.
 We primarily use actual costs to determine our cost basis for inventories.
 Our assessment of market value requires the use of estimates regarding the net realizable value of our inventory balances, including an assessment of excess or obsolete inventory.
 We determine excess or obsolete inventory based on multiple factors, including an estimate of the future demand for our products, product expiration dates and current sales levels.
 Our assumptions of future demand for our products are inherently uncertain and if we were to change any of these judgments or estimates, it could cause a material increase or decrease in the amount of inventory reserves that we report in a particular period.
-For the year ended December 31, 2022, there were no inventory write-offs recognized.
-For the year ended December 31, 2021, we wrote-off approximately \$2.6 million associated with HEPLISAV-B excess and obsolete inventory, that was a result of decreased sales due to the COVID-19 pandemic, which is included in cost of sales - product.
+For the years ended December 31, 2023 and 2022, there were no inventory reserves or write-offs recognized.